 Who are the members?

 We are primarily amateur radio enthusiasts.
-Full members are licensed amateur (“ham”) operators, with an official callsign issued by the licensing authority of the country in which they operate.
-Associate members are non-licensed persons with an interest in radio and electronics.
+Members are mostly licensed amateur (“ham”) operators, with an official callsign issued by the licensing authority of the country in which they operate, or persons interested in radio and electronics, such as shortwave listeners.
 Ages range from school-age to old-age.
-There are as of November 2016, 65 financial members.
+There are as of June 2017, 62 financial members.
 Most come from the Northern Rivers region of New South Wales, Australia, but we do have some ‘DX’ members from interstate and overseas.

 Where are we ?